 - Life's ability to change its environment

 Gaia is an evolving system, a system made up from all living things and their surface environment, the oceans, atmosphere, and crustal rocks, the two parts tightly coupled and indivisible.
-It is an 'emergent domain' – a system that has emerged from the reciprical evolution of organisms and their environment over eons of life on Earth.
+It is an 'emergent domain' – a system that has emerged from the reciprocal evolution of organisms and their environment over aeons of life on Earth.
 In this system the self-regulation of climate and chemical composition are entirely automatic.
 Self- regulation emerges as the system evolves.
 No foresight, planning, or teleology are involved.